fairtale5/Steam-Game-Price-Alert/README.md

 ## How It Works

+1. **Game Addition**: Extracts `app_id` from Steam store links and fetches game details
-1. Fetches game details from Steam API using the game's `app_id`
+2. **Price Monitoring**: Fetches current prices from Steam API using country/language settings
+3. **Price History**: Automatically saves all price checks to SQLite database
+4. **Sale Detection**:
-2. Compares current price with previous price to detect sales
+   - Compares current price with historical data
-3. Checks against user-defined price targets when configured
+   - Checks against user-defined price targets (if configured)
-4. Sends Discord notification with game name, price, discount, and image
-5. Manages notification frequency to prevent Discord webhook rate limiting
+   - Detects any discounts or price drops
+5. **Historical Low**: Compares current price with all historical prices to identify record lows
+6. **Notifications**: Sends rich Discord embeds with:
+   - Game name, image, and store link
+   - Current price and discount percentage
+   - Historical low indicator (when applicable)
-6. Saves sale details to prevent duplicate notifications
+7. **Duplicate Prevention**: Tracks active sales to prevent spam notifications
-7. Removes games from tracking when sales end
-8. Refreshes interface after each user interaction for better readability
+8. **Data Persistence**: All data saved to database and JSON files for reliability

 ## Discord Notification Preview